jnihal/gpdb7-docker-compose/README.md

 This step will install the compiled GPDB 7 onto each host and run gpinitsystem to create the GPDB 7X cluster.

+Note: For Ubuntu machines, the docker container names are created with "_" instead of "-".
+Please update the .sh file and change the name of the containers accordingly.

 ```
 pushd ./scripts/
 bash coordinate-everything.sh